linkwarden/docs/docs/self-hosting/installation.md

 ### Hardware Requirements

-Linkwarden has a pretty minimal hardware requirements - it was tested on a 2gb VPS and it ran pretty smoothly, the most intense part is when you build the app, but once it's running it's relatively lightweight.
+Linkwarden has pretty minimal hardware requirements - it was tested on a 2gb VPS and it ran pretty smoothly, the most intense part is when you build the app, but once it's running it's relatively lightweight.

 ### Docker 🐋